datastreamsio/moby-tracking-sdk/docs/ANDROID.md

 `o2mc = new O2MC(this, "<endpoint>", 15, 20);`

-Finally, it's possible to set a max retries number without explicitly stating the `dispatchInterval`, like this:
+It's possible to set a max retries number without explicitly stating the `dispatchInterval`, like this:

 `o2mc.setMaxRetries(15);`

+Finally it's possible to automatically track activity changes.
+This can be enabled by setting `o2mc.setContextTracking(true);`.

 # General tracking function